-IS—The body changes a lot during pregnancy as you’re gaining more of the earth element, and more water and some more fluid in the body to keep the baby safe.
-Kapha dosha is earth and water, so Kapha grows, and that’s what allows the baby to be sustained and nourished because Kapha is love.
+IS—The body changes a lot during pregnancy as you’re gaining more of the earth element and more water and some more fluid in the body to keep the baby safe.
+Kapha dosha is earth and water, so Kapha grows, which allows the baby to be sustained and nourished because Kapha is love.

 Postpartum depression and that anxiety that you feel is very normal in the transition.
 To keep the body and mind feeling warm, grounded, and nurtured, here are some things I recommend:

-- Make a cocoon for yourself.
+Make a cocoon for yourself.
 Be mindful of what you allow into your life.
-Distill all the people, conversations, smells, everything; be clear about what you are bringing into your life.
+Distill all the people, conversations, smells, everything; be clear about what you bring into your life.